apache/logging-log4net/CONTRIBUTING.md

 A commit messages first line represents the summary.
 The summary should start with the module where the modification is made and the issue(s) a modification is made should be appended to the summary.
 Any line in a commit message should not exceed about 80 characters.
 If you would like to provide more information to the commit, add an empty line after the summary and write more about the modification.

-If you have a hard time to write a summary, your commit is probably too large and you should consider to split up your modifications into several commits, each being doing more atomar modifications.
+If you have a hard time to write a summary, your commit is probably too large and you should consider to split up your modifications into several commits, each doing more atomar modifications.

 The following are good examples of great commit messages: